VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Abstract

 \section{Abstract}

 Vision-Language Models (VLMs) extend large language models with visual reasoning, but their multimodal design also introduces new, underexplored vulnerabilities.
-Existing multimodal red-teaming methods largely rely on brittle templates, focus on single-attack settings, and expose only a narrow subset of vulnerabilities.
+Existing multimodal red-teaming methods focus on a single modality while ignoring cross-modal interactions, rely heavily on handcrafted templates, and expose only a narrow subset of vulnerabilities.
 To address these limitations, we introduce \textbf{VERA-V}, a variational inference framework that recasts multimodal jailbreak discovery as learning a \emph{joint posterior} distribution over paired text-image prompts.
-This probabilistic view enables the generation of stealthy, coupled adversarial inputs that bypass model guardrails.
+This probabilistic view captures complex cross-modal interactions, enabling stealthy, coordinated adversarial inputs that bypass model guardrails.
 We train a lightweight attacker to approximate the posterior, allowing efficient sampling of diverse jailbreaks and providing distributional insights into vulnerabilities.
 VERA-V further integrates three complementary strategies: (i) typography-based text prompts that embed harmful cues, (ii) diffusion-based image synthesis that introduces adversarial signals, and (iii) structured distractors to fragment VLM attention.
 Experiments on HarmBench and HADES benchmarks show that VERA-V consistently outperforms state-of-the-art baselines on both open-source and frontier VLMs, achieving up to 53.75\% higher attack success rate (ASR) over the best baseline on GPT-4o.
+We include the code on the project page available here: https://github.com/kxwhiowo/VERA-V

-Warning: This paper contains unfiltered content generated by VLMs that may be offensive to readers
+Warning: This paper contains unfiltered content generated by VLMs that may be offensive to readers.